The Occult History of the Third Reich: Television and DVD release

-Following broadcast, it was subsequently re-released on DVD in 1998 by Madacy Occult History of Third Reich 1 and again in 2004 in four parts by Pagasus The Occult History Of The Third Reich: Volume 3.
+Following broadcast, it was subsequently re-released on DVD in 1998 by Madacy as Occult History of Third Reich 1 and again in 2004 in four parts by Pagasus as The Occult History Of The Third Reich: Volume 3.

 Synopsis

 The documentary contains mainly black-and-white as well as some color archival footage, with narration explaining the influences of alternative belief systems (occult, paganism, mysticism, etc.) on the Nazi ideology and Hitler's personal philosophy.
 It also documents the history and development of ideas and symbols used by the Nazi Party and of the Nazi eugenics program.

 In the early 20th century, the young Adolf Hitler was just one of many German-speaking people attracted by a new Germanic mythology that combined ancient legends and esoteric cosmologies with cutting-edge theories of genetic science.
 In the hands of the Nazis, the result was a new ideology that saw racial purity as the key to human destiny.

 This was a belief system of arcane rituals and potent symbols, with the ancient swastika appropriated for the Nazi cause.
 By the time of the Third Reich, Hitler and the Nazis had evolved an entirely new faith, complete with holy book, venerated relics, and a priestly elite in the form of Himmler's SS.
 It was a religion based on obedience, power, and the cult of the leader, with Hitler himself conceived in Messianic terms.